ToxPuro/astaroth/acc-runtime/README.md

 It contains function calls that are used to calculate the values of the outermost halo regions.
 `periodic` is a unique construct to tell that the domain is periodic in the specified directions.
 Otherwise normal functions are called with an additional mandatory first parameter specifying the boundary.
-The used example boundary condition `bc_sym_z` which sets the input `Field` symmetric on the boundary could look like te following:
+The used example boundary condition `bc_sym_z` which sets the input `Field` symmetric on the boundary could look like the following:
 ```
 bc_sym_z(Field field, bool bottom)
 {